artsus4/hakchi2-wiki/FAQ.md

 **Q: How many games can be uploaded to NES Mini?**

-A: Internal storage in NES Mini is really huge for ROMs (about ~300MB) but seems like it’s cannot allocate so much RAM when loading cover and savestates images.
-It's not recommended to upload >90~100 games.
+A: Internal storage in NES Mini is really huge for ROMs (about ~300MB) but shell designed to show 30 games and there are some issues with other number of games:
+* Thumbnail bar at the bottom of screen can show only ~45 covers.
+Other covers will be drawn beyond bounds of the screen.
+* Shell can show up to ~90 games but it can't allocate so much RAM to show game covers and save-state screenshots.
+So more games on screen means less save states.
+* Too few games cause problems, too.
+There are should be at least 12 games in menu to show them without glitches.
+Version 2.11 introduces folder feature to avoid those problems.

+**Q: How folders feature works?
+Why I can't customize my folders structure?**

+A: There is no way (yet?) to customize folders manually since it's too easy to break something.
+Folders structure will be created and alphabetically sorted automatically based on number of games and number of maximum games per page (you can select it via menu).
+There are two styles of folder structure:
+* Pages.
+Every page contains games and shortcuts to other pages.
+This style used when there are not so much games per page.
+* Tree.
+It looks more like folders and contains root directory with sub-directories.
+This style used when there are at least 12 pages with games because shell need at least 12 items to show them without glitches.

+It's recommended to limit games to 30 per page/folder if you want to keep savestate feature fully functional.

 **Q: Will it work with Famicom Mini too?**

-A: Yes, It’s confirmed.
-But you can't use extended font and hide selected original games.
-Maybe somebody will create Japanese font?
+A: Yes.
+You can select console type in the menu.
+Also hakchi2 can install custom Japanese font and simulate start on second controller.

 **Q: I can’t install driver!**